 Heavy asbestos use in the refractory industry caught up with most companies, and Plibrico was no exception.
 Although Plibrico was successful for decades, its asbestos use ultimately caused thousands of people to get sick.

 As in other industries, many of these sick workers sued the companies responsible for exposing them to harmful asbestos fibers.

 Plibrico saw the bulk of its lawsuits in the 1980s and 1990s.
 The expensive lawsuits continued into the 2000s as more workers received asbestos-related diagnoses.

 For example, in 2001, Plibrico was one defendant in a New Jersey Steamfitters Union case.
 These and other class action and individual lawsuits forced Plibrico into a difficult position.
 Because these lawsuits were so costly, the company risked going out of business.

 Plibrico Bankruptcy and Asbestos Trust for Victims

-The pile up of lawsuits over mesothelioma and asbestos became too much for Plibrico to handle without completely going out of business.
-If it had gone out of business, none of the victims would have gotten the compensation they deserved.
-Plibrico turned to a solution common to other businesses in this position by filing for chapter 11 bankruptcy protection.
-This allows a company to reorganize and set aside funds to compensate victims.
+The pile-up of lawsuits over asbestos-related illnesses eventually was more than Plibrico could handle.
+Plibrico turned to a solution common for businesses in this position by filing for Chapter 11 bankruptcy protection in 2002.
+Chapter 11 allows a company to reorganize and set aside funds to compensate victims.